kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

 [*cluster-admin*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles)
 role binding in the Kubernetes cluster.
 This person has permissions to create and modify Kubernetes resources in the cluster.
-For example, the person who deployed Kubeflow will have administration privileges in the cluster.
+For example, the person who deployed Kubeflow will have administrative privileges in the cluster.

 ### Pre-requisites: grant user minimal Kubernetes cluster access